 The technological race to develop and launch automated driving systems is gathering speed, but traditional methods for developing, testing and validating vehicle safety systems are not keeping pace with the increasing complexity of these systems.
 It is not possible to design physical tests for every situation that a car might encounter on the road.

-To respond to this challenge, the MOVE_UK consortium has come together to develop innovative solutions and methodologies designed to speed up the validation, evaluation and approval process for automated driving systems by analysing data sourced from vehicles in the real world.
+To respond to this challenge, the MOVE_UK consortium came together to develop innovative solutions and methodologies designed to speed up the validation, evaluation and approval process for automated driving systems by analysing data sourced from vehicles in the real world.

 TRL, together with partners Bosch, Jaguar Land Rover, Direct Line Group, The Floow and the Royal Borough of Greenwich, conducted live trials of automated driving systems using a fleet of five Land Rover passenger vehicles.